 All programs and activities are designed to promote interest in Cal State East Bay and to encourage application and matriculation to the university.
 For more information about outreach programs, to schedule a tour or a pre-admission advising appointment, call (510) 885-2556 or e-mail to email@example.com.
 To schedule a tour or pre-admission advising appointment, call (510) 885-2556.

 Students at Cal State East Bay can register for classes prior to each quarter via the university's online registration system in MyCSUEB.
 Demonstrations and instructions for the enrollment process can be found within the "Help" feature in MyCSUEB.
-Students requiring assistance may call Planning, Enrollment Management, and Student Affairs at (510) 885-2784 or visit the Student Enrollment Information Center on the first floor of the Student Services and Administration Building on the Hayward Campus.
+Students requiring assistance may call the Office of the Registrar at (510) 885-2784 or visit the Student Enrollment Information Center on the first floor of the Student Services and Administration Building on the Hayward Campus.

 Cal State East Bay enjoys low crime statistics due to an on-campus, professionally trained police department which delivers public safety services to the campus community.
 The University Police Department programs such as the Bicycle Patrol and Escort Service provide Cal State East Bay with a community-oriented form of police services, which allows for personal interaction between police personnel and members of the university community while providing an increased level of crime prevention patrol on campus grounds.